scubacabra/gradle-jaxb-plugin/README.md

 `producesDir` is not currently used in the plugin.
 But it was meant to be in there so that if no xsd changes have happened, then no code generation would take place.
 Hasn't worked yet.

+`taskClassname` defines which extension of `com.sun.tools.xjc.XJCTask` to use; defaults to `com.sun.tools.xjc.XJCTask`.

+`generatePackage` passes along the `package` parameters to the XJCTask.

+`args` passes arbitrary arguments to the `XJCTask` ant task.
+This is useful when activating JAXB2 plugins.

 ## Default Conventions